George Willoughby (East India Company officer)

 George Dobson Percival Willoughby (23 November 1828 – 12 May 1857) was a British soldier who served as a lieutenant in the Bengal Artillery of the East India Company.
-He is remembered for having blown up the powder magazine at Delhi during the Indian Rebellion of 1857 to prevent it from falling into the hands of the rebels.
+He is remembered for The Defence of the Magazine at Delhi during the Indian Rebellion of 1857.

 Early life

 Willoughby was born in Bath, the son of Harriet Lucas (nee Boys) and George Thomas Railton Willoughby.
 His mother, the daughter of a naval officer, was principal of a seminary for young ladies who she instructed in her home in Camden Place.
 He was educated privately by the Reverend W. Williams, and later at Addiscombe Military Seminary (1845–6).